WilliamQLiu/data-onboarding/R_basics.md

     -  If there's a violation of the _linearity_ assumption, then you could do a logistic regression instead
     -  You can also try a _robust regression (aka bootstrapping, robust statistics)_, which is an alternative to the _least squares regression_ when there's too many outliers or influential cases

-### Logistic Regression
+### Logistic Regression - Types
 Logistic Regression is multiple regression, but with an outcome variable that is a categorical and predictor variables that are continuous or categorical.
 There's two types of logistic regression:
 *  __binary logistic regression__ is used to predict a binary response (e.g. tumor cancerous or benign).
-*  __multinomial (or polychotomous) logistic regression__ predicts more than two categories (e.g. favorite color).
+*  __multinomial (or polychotomous) logistic regression__ predicts an outcome variable that has more than two categories (e.g. favorite color).
+*  There's no additional formulas between these two types of _logistic regression_; the reason is that _multinomial logistic regression_ just breaks the outcome variable down into a series of comparisons between two categories.
+Say we have three outcome categories (A, B, C) then the analysis will consist of a series of two comparisons (e.g. A vs B and A vs C) or (A vs C and B vs C) or (B vs A and B vs C); basically you have to select a baseline category.

 ### Assessing the Logistic Regression Model
-There's a lot of similarities between linear and logistic regressions.
+*  What are we measuring?
+(A comparison between linear and logistic regressions)
-* __logit__ - In _linear/simple regression_, you predict the value of Y given X.  In _logistic regression_, you predict the probability of Y occuring given X.  You can't use _linear regression_ equations on a _logistic regression_ unless you do some data transformations (like _logit_, which logs the data)
+*  __logit__ - In _linear/simple regression_, you predict the value of Y given X.  In _logistic regression_, you predict the probability of Y occuring given X.  You can't use _linear regression_ equations on a _logistic regression_ problem (i.e. outcome is a categorical instead of continuous) unless you do some data transformations (like _logit_, which logs the data)
 *  __log-likelihood__ - In _linear/simple regression_, we used R^2 (the _Pearson correlation_) to check between observed values of the outcome and the values predicted by the regression model.
 For _logistic regression_, we use the _log-likelihood_ given by `insert equation`, which is based on summing the probabilities associated with the predicted and actual outcomes (i.e. how much unexplained information there is after the model has been fitted).
 A larger _log-likelihood_ means poor fitting model because there's more unexplained observations.
+This is good for overall fit.
+For partial fit, see _R-statistic_.
-*  __maximum-likelihood estimation (MLE)__ is a method to estimate the parameters of a statistical model (i.e. the observed values most likely to have occurred)
+    -  __maximum-likelihood estimation (MLE)__ is a method to estimate the parameters of a statistical model (i.e. given a sample population, it estimates what most likely would have occured).
+MLE gives you the coefficients most likely to have occurred.
-*  __deviance (aka -2LL)__ is related to the _log-likelihood_ and its equation is `deviance =-2*log-likelihood` and sometimes used instead of the _log-likelihood_ because it has a _chi-square distribution_, which makes it easy to calculate the significance of the value.
+    -  __deviance (aka -2LL)__ is related to the _log-likelihood_ and its equation is `deviance =-2*log-likelihood` and sometimes used instead of the _log-likelihood_ because it has a _chi-square distribution_, which makes it easy to calculate the significance of the value.
+*  R - How the model fits the data
-*  __R-statistic__ is the partial correlation between the outcome variable and each of the predictor variables; can be between -1 (meaning as the the predictor value increases, likelihood of the outcome occurring decreases) to 1 (meaning that as the predictor variable increases, so does the likelihood of the event occurring).
-The equation is `insert equation`
+    -  __R-statistic__ is the partial correlation between the outcome variable and each of the predictor variables (opposed to _log-likelihood_ which is for the overall correlation instead of partial); can be between -1 (meaning as the the predictor value increases, likelihood of the outcome occurring decreases) to 1 (meaning that as the predictor variable increases, so does the likelihood of the event occurring).
+The equation is `insert equation`.
-*
+    -  __Hosmer and Lemeshow's RL^2 measure__ is `insert equation` and is the proportional reduction in the absolute value of the log-likelihood measure and thus is a measure of how much the badness of fit improves as a result of the inclusion of the predictor values.
+Values range from 0 (predictors are useless at predicting the outcome variable) to 1 (model predicts the outcome variable perfectly)
+    -  __Cox and Snell's RCS^2__ is `insert equation` and __Nagelkerke's RN^2__ is `insert equation`, both of which are another way of getting a equivalent of R^2 in linear regression.
+*  Information Criteria - Penalize a model for having more predictors
+    -  __Akaike Information Criterion (AIC)__ for logistic regression is `AIC = -2LL +2k` where `-2LL` is the _deviance_ and `k` is the number of predictors
+    -  __Bayes Information Criterion (BIC)__ for logistic regression is `BIC = -2LL +2k * log(n)` where `n` is the number of cases
+*  How much are each predictor(s) contributing?
+    -  __t-statistic__ - in linear regression, the regression coefficient _b_ and their standard errors created the _t-statistic_, which tells us how much a preditor was contributing
+    -  __z-statistic (aka the Wald statistic)__ - in logistic regression, the _z-statistic_ tells us if the _b_ coefficient for that predictor is significantly different than zero.
+If a coefficient _b_ is much greater than zero, then that predictor is making a significant contribution to the prediction of the outcome.  `z = b / (SEb)`.
+Be warned, when the z-statistic value is large, the _standard error_ tends to be inflated, resulting in _z-statistic_ being underestimated.
+An inflated _standard error_ increases the probability of rejecting a predictor as being significant when in reality it is making a significant contribution (i.e. _Type II error_)
+*  So the coefficient _b_ in a _logistic regression_ is an exponent instead of multiplying, how does that work out / what does it mean?
+    -  __odds__ as we normally know it is the probability of something happening / something not happening (e.g. probability becoming pregnant divided by / probability of not becoming pregnant).
+This isn't the same as the _logistic regression_'s _odds ratio_ mentioned below.
+    -  __odds ratio__ is the exponential of B (i.e., e^B), which is the change in odds resulting from a unit changes in the predictor.
+E.g. calculate the odds of becoming pregnant when a condom is not used, calculate the odds of becoming pregnant when a condom is used, then calculate the proportionate change in odds between the two.
+        *  Formula is: `change in odds = odds after a unit change in the predictor / original odds`
+        *  if the value is greater than 1, then it means as the predictor increases, the odds of the outcome occuring also increases
+        *  if the value is less than 1, then it means as the predictor increases, the odds of the outcome occuring decrease
+*  How do we know what order to put in / take out predictors in _logistic regression_?
+    -  __forced entry method__ - the default method for conducting regression; place in one block and estimate parameters for each predictor
+    -  __stepwise method__ - select a forward, backward, or both stepwise method (remember the issues with it though).
+*  What are Logistic Regression assumptions?
+    -  __Linearity__ - In linear regression we assume the outcome had a linear relationship with the predictors.
+However, logistic regression's outcome is categorical so our linear regression assumptions don't apply.
+Instead, with logistic regression we check if there are any linear relationships between any continuous predictors and the _logit_ of the outcome variable.
+    -  __Independence of errors__ - Same as linear regression where the cases of data are not related
+    -  __Multicollinearity__ - Same as linear regression where predictors should not be too highly correlated; can check with _tolerance statistic_ and _VIF statistics_, the eigenvalues of the scaled, uncentred cross-roducts matrix, the condition indices and the variance proportions.
+*  What are situations where Logistic Regression can cause trouble?
+    -  Not enough samples for specific categories (e.g. checking if people are happy, but only _n_ of 1 for people that are 80-year old, Buddhist, left-handed lesbian).
+To spot, create a crosstabulations and look for really high _standard errors_.
+To fix, collect more data.
+    -  __complete separation__ is where the outcome variable can be perfectly predicted by one variable or a combination of variables.
+This causes issues in that there's no data in the middle probabilities (where we're not very sure of the probability) which can cause a wide range of curves/probabilities.
+E.g. tell between cats and burglars, there's no cats that weigh more than 15kg and no burgulars that weigh less than 30kg.
+The issue is usually caused when there's too many variables fitted to too few cases.
+To fix, collect more data or use a simpler model.

+### Comparing two means (aka groups)
+We've looked at relationships between variables, but sometimes we're interested in differences between groups of people.
+This is useful in making causal inferences (e.g. two groups of people, one gets a sugar pill and other gets actual pill).
+There's two different ways to expose people to experiments: _between-group_ or _independent design_ as well as exposing the same group to all experiments, just at different points in time (_repeated-measures design_).
+*  __t-test__ - are used to test whether two group means are different.
+There's two types including _independent-means t-test_ and _dependent-means t-test_.
+    -  __independent-means t-test (aka independent-measures, independent-samples t-test)__ is used when there are two experimental conditions and different participants were assigned to each condition
+    -  __dependent-means t-test (aka matched-pairs, pair-samples t-test)__ - is used when there are two experimental conditions and the same participants took part in both conditions of the experiment
+*  __Generalized Linear Model (GLM)__ the _t-test_ can be used as a generalization of ordinary linear regression and it allows you to test differences between two means.
+*  Assumptions of _t-tests_, which are basically regressions so it has much of the same assumptions (_parametric tests_ based on the normal distribution)
+    -  Sampling distribution is _normally distributed_.